-The data in this report is a snapshot as of 31st March 2020 showing data of full pay relevant colleagues for this period, including the following:
+The data in this report is a snapshot as of 15th March 2021 showing data of full pay relevant colleagues for this period, this snap shot was reduced by some colleagues being on furlough and includes the following:

 The proportion of male and female employees are split into quartile bands based on ordinary hourly pay ranges.

 9.7% of colleagues are female